Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Then comes decision time for Carroll, general manager John Schneider and the rest of the Seahawks brass as they pare the roster down to the regular-season limit of 53 by Saturday at 1 p.m.

-“It’s a long process, really,’’ Carroll said.
+“It’s a long process, really,” Carroll said.
 “It’s not just the last day and all that.
 It’s a process of gathering information and a lot of conversation, watching the film, going back at times.
 We go back and we look again to see some things that we needed to see, to verify stuff.
-There’s a number of opinions that are flying, and really John and I figure it out and make the choices.’’
+There’s a number of opinions that are flying, and really John and I figure it out and make the choices.”

 With one preseason game left, here are what appear to be a few of the bigger questions still left to be answered.